The first time match rate

 The unfortunate reality of this situation is that many companies have lower than a 50% first-time match rate on their invoices.
 This, in turn, reduces the efficiency of processing the invoice in the accounts payable department.
 As a result of the increase in processing time, many negotiated discounts are lost and the prices increase.

 One of the benefits of using a system that can handle the procure-to-pay process is electronic invoicing.
-E-invoicing can significantly reduce the time spent handling invoices, which, in turn, allow those invoices to be quickly sent to the receiving party.
+E-invoicing reduces the time spent handling invoices.
+This lets purchasing teams pass on purchases to the AP team.
 Suppliers are offered a place to send the invoice where it can be received and handled by the appropriate parties online.
 While it would be ideal to remove paper invoices entirely, it will take some time before everyone has completely integrated this procedure.

 Simply put, using e-invoicing will certainly increase the first time match rate when handling invoices, even if it does not match the first time around.
 By using a procure-to-pay system, many aspects of direct and indirect procurement can be more easily integrated into the accounts payable and finance departments.